MayaUWI/Maya.UWI.github.io/README.md

 * I was a bit hesitant about using unity (A game engine, for a non-graphical app.
 Maybe it’s possible to remove unneeded libraries, packages and features?), but if majority ruled I will put in the hard work
 * Talked about using Xamarin...to be discussed further

-* Wrote 2nd milestone in shared (https://docs.google.com/document/d/1NO_lZkdvrAYv8T7Ms1wrXnUNyy6FGIgxm57Ky47fQ7I/edit?usp=sharing")[Google doc]
+* Wrote 2nd milestone in shared [Google doc](https://docs.google.com/document/d/1NO_lZkdvrAYv8T7Ms1wrXnUNyy6FGIgxm57Ky47fQ7I/edit?usp=sharing")
 * compromised on system requirements from currently available data from survey and interviews
 * Analyze requirements using App description as guideline(set a project project scope)
 * Paused group meeting to finish up another assignment